chjj/blessed/README.md

 ##### Methods:

 - Inherits all from Node.
-- note: if the `scrollable` option is enabled, Element inherits all methods from ScrollableBox.
+- Note: If the `scrollable` option is enabled, Element inherits all methods from ScrollableBox.
 - __render()__ - Write content and children to the screen buffer.
 - __hide()__ - Hide element.